10 Things I Wish I Knew Before I Had Lip Fillers

 9. Expect to splash the cash – it’s not cheap

 Lip fillers aren’t permanent, and they usually only last for six months.
 For some people, they last longer, but depending on your body’s metabolism, they can disappear quickly.
 If you like the effect, repeat treatments can become super expensive.
-One syringe can cost anywhere between $400 to $1000, and it can actually be quite an addictive process; it’s usually never a one-off, so consider how much you could be spending if you’re paying that much once or twice a year.
+One syringe can cost anywhere between $400 to $1000, and it can actually be quite an hooking process; it’s usually never a one-off, so consider how much you could be spending if you’re paying that much once or twice a year.

 10. You can reverse the effects of fillers